The definitive dictionary of power dynamics defines manipulation as:

 - Fear-mongering: fear sells and attracts viewers.
 The media overstates risks while downplaying long-term, positive trends (Pinker, 2018)

 Greta is a victim of manipulative reporting and sensationalist media

 Greta Thunberg really believes that global warming means she has no future.

 Global warming is a serious issue we need to tackle.
 But it’s far from being the main risk to her life.

 She is too young and naive to understand that some media outlets overblew the severity of global warming to human life to attract more viewers.

-Machiavellian manipulations are next level, refined manipulations schemes.
+Machiavellian manipulations are more refined and effective manipulations schemes.

 So, from a life-strategy point of view, it’s not the selfish player who succeeds.

-It’s the collaborators who can expand the scope of collaboration that maximize their results the most.
+It’s the collaborators who can expand the scope of collaboration that maximize their results the most (“enlightened collaborator“).

 And that’s why we say here that cooperative frames are one of the fundamental strategies for personal power.